Definición de stand en inglés:

 - All British battalions in the front line of 28th Division were ordered to ‘stand to’.

 - The defenders were ordered to stand to.

-- (Of an argument, claim, evidence, etc.) remain valid after close scrutiny or analysis: you need to have hard evidence that will stand up in court the argument does not stand up to analysisMás ejemplos en oraciones
+- (Of an argument, claim, evidence, etc.) remain valid after close scrutiny or analysis: but will your story stand up in court?Más ejemplos en oraciones

 - Whether the allegations against her will stand up in court remains to be seen.